ialvarez79/Zoneminder-Ansible-Docker/README.md

 **TODO:**
 1. Push to metal and include steps
-2. Build custom docker container that depends on mysql container
+2. Build custom docker container that optionally depends on mysql container